ttaubert/octoblog/source/_posts/2014-10-25-deploying-tls-the-hard-way.markdown

 [Server-Side TLS](https://wiki.mozilla.org/Security/Server_Side_TLS) has more information and proposed web server configurations.

-I hope you have a much better understanding of TLS' current state and most of its weaknesses.
+I hope you now have a much better understanding of TLS' current state and most of its weaknesses.
 I am not an expert in any of this so please let me know of any mistakes and I will correct them as soon as possible!